escottalexander/stablecoin-challenge/README.md

 It should add the borrowed amount to the user's balance in the `s_userBorrowed` mapping.

-It should validate the users position (`_validatePosition`) so that it reverts if they are attempting to borrow more than they are allowed.
+It should validate the user's position (`_validatePosition`) so that it reverts if they are attempting to borrow more than they are allowed.

-Then it should use the CORN tokens `mintTo` function to mint the tokens to the user's address.
+Then it should use the CORN token's `mintTo` function to mint the tokens to the user's address.
  > ⚠️ This is an oversimplification on our part.
 A real lending contract would not be minting the asset that is being borrowed in most cases.
 This way we only have to deal with one side of the market so it makes it easier to understand.

 You should also emit the `AssetBorrowed` event.